Data protection

 Value: %5B%5D

-Purpose: This Vimeo cookie helps Vimeo to remember your settings.
-For example, this can be a pre-set language, a region or a username.
-The cookie generally stores data on how you use Vimeo.
+Purpose: This Vimeo cookie helps Vimeo remember the settings you have made.
+This may include a preset language, a region, or a username, for example.
+In general, the cookie stores data about how you use Vimeo.

 Name: continuous_play_v3